hyphop/miZy-spi-image-builder/miZy_spi_image_builder.md

 tiny fast embedded linux, for sunxi Orange Pi Zero (and maybe other boards) and mods.
 Now under active development, but is usable already )

-# write image into device
+# write image to device in FEL mode

 in FEL mode via sunxi-fel tools